Jontzii/FlightRandomizer/README.md

 ### Flights

-The application finds all the flights leaving in the next 6 hours and as the flights are received in batches of 100 there might be some flights which take off later.
-However, flights leaving after now + 12 hours are discarded.
+The application finds all the flights leaving in the next 3 hours and as the flights are received in batches of 100 there might be some flights which take off later.
+However, flights leaving after now + 6 hours are discarded from the results.

 ## Disclaimer

 The app depends on an unofficial/undocumented API by FlightRadar24.com which could change at any time, breaking the app.

+## Future ideas

+Combine flight query inside the airline API so that only API query needs to be done.